phillian-sp/VR_DINO/README.md

 For more information about the specific design and implementation of the game, please refer to the paper in the `docs/` folder.
 The paper provides a detailed overview of the game, including the design process and implementation details.

 ## Acknowledgements
-We would like to thank the EE 267 professor and TAs for their guidance and support throughout the development of this project.
+We would like to thank the EE 267 Professor Gordon Wetzstein and TAs Manu and Suyeon for their guidance and support throughout the development of this project.